kinnarps/KIN/ui/README.md

 ```

 ## KIN.ui.snackbar
-Provide a brief messages about app processes at the bottom of the screen <br />
+Provide a brief messages about app processes at the bottom of the screen.
+If you provide a message the snackbar will require a user action before disappearing <br />
 ![Image of page loader](https://github.com/kinnarps/KIN/blob/master/ui/resources/snackbar1.PNG)

 #### Methods